ronroniv/QuakeTools/README.md

 You can preview default lightstyles and test custom style.

 ### TODO:
-* GUI editor?
+* GUI editor & visualizer?
 * Beautify
-* Label default styles
 * Prevent entering non-alphabet to input field for custome style

 ### Credits